This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The main square in Lixouri

-If you’re driving, instead of getting back to Argostoli by ferry, drive along the seaside road that leads from Lixouri to Argostoli for outstanding panoramic views along the way.
-This drive is one of the most memorable things to do in Kefalonia in its own right.
+If you’re driving, instead of taking the ferry back to Argostoli, drive along the seaside road from Lixouri to Argostoli for outstanding panoramic views along the way.

 Panoramic view of Argostoli bay from the seaside road coming from Lixouri.
 A winding road leads to a small beach.